 - You might be happy with just a lift and not need an augmentation!

 Dr. Bogdan is a board-certified plastic surgeon with a passion for his craft who is known for working closely with patients to get excellent results.

 If you still want to get it all done at once, can you?
-Yes – as long as you have a full understanding of the risks / benefits and are accepting of a reasonable result from an inherently more difficult operation.
+Yes—as long as you have a complete understanding of the risks and benefits and are accepting of a reasonable result from an inherently more difficult operation.